adkSpence/abscondo/README.md

 # abscondo
-An application that allows you to encrypt and decrypt confidential information
+A CRUD application that allows you to encrypt and decrypt confidential information

 ## Prerequisites